 Electrical installations should be checked by a qualified electrician at five yearly intervals.
 PAT testing is undertaken annually.

-Water supplies will be checked regularly to prevent legionella and ensure compliance with current regulations.
+Water supplies will be checked regularly to prevent legionella and other waterbournewaterborne diseases and ensure compliance with current regulations.

 3.7 Playground Equipment